microsoft/igvm-tooling/README.md

 ### Real Python code:

 * igvm/vmstate.py: for configuring VMSA registers
-* igvm/igvmbase.py: for generating IGVM image
+* igvm/igvmbase.py: for generating an IGVM image
-* igvm/igvmbzimage.py: for generating IGVM image from  bzImage
+* igvm/igvmbzimage.py: for generating an IGVM image from a bzImage
-* igvm/igvmelf.py: for generating IGVM image from arbitrary ELF
+* igvm/igvmelf.py: for generating an IGVM image from an arbitrary ELF
 * igvm/acpi.py: for convert ACPI table to memory snapshot

 ## Date